 Let's take a quick look at how the remaining three teams have fared so far and what is left on their chase for an undefeated season.

-The Lions, so far: Commerce won 20 games last year and 18 before, so a 16-0 start is certainly a pleasant surprise.
+The Lions, so far: Commerce won 20 games last year and 18 before, so to surpass that total without a loss this season is certainly a pleasant surprise.
 The Lions do have a top-25 win over Southeastern Oklahoma State back on Nov.
-26 on the resume, but the Lone Star Conference heavyweights still remain ahead for a perfect season.
+26 on the resume and added a big win on Jan.
+30 against Lubbock Christian, but the red-hot West Texas A&M still remains ahead for a perfect season.

-Toughest matchups remaining: Jan.
-30 vs. Lubbock Christian; Feb.
+Toughest matchups remaining: Feb.
 22 vs. West Texas A&M; March 3-8 LSC tournament